 Kylian Mbappé is firmly established as one of the best players in the world, and he has already won more trophies than most players do in an entire career.
-He became Monaco's youngest ever player and soon after their youngest ever goalscorer during the 2015/16 season, and then led his team to the Ligue 1 title in 2016/17.
-A €180m transfer to Paris Saint-Germain followed when Mbappé was still only 18 years of age, and he won three more league titles in his first three years there, as well as a World Cup with France.
-Few players ever reach these heights: Mbappé isn’t a superstar in the making – he is already right at the very top of the game.
+During 2015/16 he became Monaco's youngest ever player and soon after their youngest ever goalscorer, and he then led his team to the Ligue 1 title in 2016/17.
+A €180m transfer to Paris Saint-Germain in August 2017 followed when Mbappé was still only 18 years of age, and he won three more league titles in his first three years there, as well as a World Cup with France.
+Few players ever reach those heights.
+Mbappé isn’t a superstar in the making – he is already right at the very top of the game.

-PSG manager Mauricio Pochettino believes Mbappé will, in time, become an all-time great.
-“He has the potential,” said Pochettino.
+PSG's manager Mauricio Pochettino believes Mbappé will, in time, also become an all-time great.
+“He has the potential,” Pochettino said.
 “He lacks nothing but time.
 We cannot speed up the process.
 I think he's already among the best in the world.
-It will take time for him to flesh out his CV, to get the recognition he deserves.”
+It will take time for him to flesh out his CV; to get the recognition he deserves.”

-Though this has never been the extent of his talents, it does give an indication of the type of player he is.
-He likes to hang on the shoulder of the last defender and give them a constant worry about him getting in behind – perhaps inevitably, throughout his career he has ranked among the players who were caught offside the most times in each Ligue 1 season.
+Though that has never been the extent of his talents, it does give an indication of the type of player he is.
+He likes to hang on the shoulder of the last defender and pose a constant threat over getting in behind – perhaps inevitably, throughout his career he has ranked among the players who were caught offside the most times in each Ligue 1 season.
 Defenders are terrified of stepping up too high, because there are few players capable of catching him.

-He is an incredibly composed finisher, with a box of tricks up his sleeve when he gets one-on-one with a goalkeeper.
+He is an incredibly composed finisher, and one with considerable variety when he is one-on-one with a goalkeeper.
 If he is under pressure from a chasing defender, Mbappé lengthens his stride before attempting his finish, giving himself more time to assess the goalkeeper’s position.
-If he has more time, he will shorten his stride so that his shot is taken more quickly and is therefore harder for the goalkeeper to read.
-He also has the skill to feint a shot and dribble around the goalkeeper in a similar manner to that of the legendary Brazilian striker Ronaldo.
+If he has more time he will shorten his stride so that his shot is taken more quickly and is therefore harder for the goalkeeper to read.
+He also has the skill to feint a shot and dribble around the goalkeeper in a similar manner to that of the great Brazilian striker Ronaldo.

-Mbappé is also such an adept dribbler that it is almost as risky to drop off and allow him space to receive the ball to feet and turn.
-There are few players in world football more frightening in a one-on-one situation.
-If he has space to run into, a simple push-and-run will likely leave his opponent for dead, and when he has less space, he can change direction quickly and get out of a tight situation.
-In the 2020/21 Ligue 1 campaign, Only two players made more successful dribbles per game than Mbappé – Rennes’ Jéremy Doku and Bordeaux’s Hatem Ben Arfa, who between them scored 23 goals fewer than Mbappé did alone.
-He is so much more than just a finisher or just a dribbler.
-It is the combination of his skills makes him such a formidable forward.
+Mbappé is also such an adept dribbler that it is almost as risky to drop off and allow him space to receive to feet and turn.
+There are few players more frightening in a one-on-one situation.
+If he has space to run into, a simple push-and-run will likely beat his opponent, and when he has less space he can change direction quickly and escape.
+In Ligue 1 in 2020/21, only two players made more successful dribbles per game than Mbappé – Rennes’ Jéremy Doku and Bordeaux’s Hatem Ben Arfa, who between them scored 23 goals fewer than Mbappé did alone.
+He is so much more than just a finisher or dribbler – it is the combination of his skills that makes him such a formidable forward.

 Role at Paris Saint-Germain

 Mbappé tends to play as the furthest player forward in a 4-2-3-1 or 4-3-3 under Pochettino.
-However, both he and Neymar, who usually plays as a number 10 or on the left side of attack, are given lots of freedom and dovetail constantly in an attempt to pull the opposition’s defenders out of shape.
-Though Mbappé will happily move out to the wing, he will generally stay high up the pitch to push the opposition’s defenders back and create space in front of the defence for Neymar and other attacking midfielders such as Ángel Di María and Pablo Sarabia to operate in.
+However, both he and Neymar, who usually plays as a number 10 or on the left side of their attack, are given lots of freedom and dovetail constantly in an attempt to pull the opposition’s defenders out of shape.
+Though Mbappé will happily move to the wing, he will generally stay high up the pitch to push the opposition’s defenders back and create space for Neymar, Lionel Messi, and other attacking midfielders such as Ángel Di María and Pablo Sarabia to operate in.
 In the absence of Neymar, Mbappé has also played on the left with a more traditional centre-forward such as Mauro Icardi through the middle.

 As teams have become wiser to his most apparent threat, and his pace alone has become ever so slightly easier to predict, Mbappé has also added guile to his repertoire.
 Sharp bursts and changes of direction increasingly play a crucial part in what makes him so lethal in the penalty area.
 He has built a brilliant understanding with PSG's main creators, Neymar and Di María, and knows precisely when to make his move when they are on the ball.

-Mbappé often curves his run around the back – and out of the line of sight – of a defender to lose his marker (above.
-The pace and intelligence of his movement, combined with his composure in front of goal make him a truly world-class forward.
+Mbappé often curves his run around the back – and out of the line of sight – of a defender to lose his marker (above).
+His pace and the intelligence of his movement, combined with his composure in front of goal, makes him a truly world-class forward.

-Out of possession, Mbappé presses willingly.
-He proved he is capable of pressing with intensity under Thomas Tuchel and the arrival Pochettino has seen a continuation of PSG’s attempts to win the ball back high up the pitch.
-Mbappé chases the ball down and puts opponents under pressure when he has little chance of winning the ball but can influence his opponent’s clearance (above), which can lead to a teammate recovering possession.
-His acceleration is particularly helpful here, because a sudden burst of pace towards the ball can have a big impact in helping his team create chances through their pressing.
+When his team is without the ball Mbappé presses willingly.
+He proved he is capable of pressing with intensity under Thomas Tuchel and the arrival of Pochettino has meant a continuation of PSG’s attempts to win the ball back high up the pitch.
+Mbappé chases the ball down and puts opponents under pressure when he has little chance of winning it but can influence his opponent’s clearance (above), which can lead to a teammate recovering possession.
+His acceleration is particularly helpful when doing so, because a sudden burst of pace towards the ball can have a big impact in helping his team create chances through their pressing.